TL;DR — Key Takeaway

-Most contractors we talk to have the same experience with social media: they post a few project photos when they remember, get a handful of likes from friends and family, and eventually stop because it doesn't seem to do anything.
-That's totally understandable — and it's not because social media doesn't work.
-It's because random posting without a plan doesn't work.
+Many contractors we talk to have a similar experience with social media: they post project photos when they have time, get some engagement from their network, and eventually pull back because the results aren't clear.
+That's completely understandable — and it's not because social media doesn't work.
+It's because posting without a plan doesn't produce measurable results.

 The contractors who actually get leads from social media do three things differently: they post consistently, they vary their content types, and they make it easy for people to take the next step.
 None of this requires more than 2–3 hours per week once you have a system in place.